The Holmes Brothers: Biography

 Sherman and Wendell Holmes were born and raised in Christchurch, Virginia.
 Their schoolteacher parents fostered the boys' early interest in music as they listened to traditional Baptist hymns, anthems and spirituals as well as blues music by Jimmy Reed, Junior Parker and B.B.
 King.
 They both sang in the church choir.
 Sherman studied clarinet and piano before taking up the bass, while Wendell learned trumpet, organ and guitar.
 Sherman studied composition and music theory at Virginia State University, but in 1959, he dropped out and headed to New York for a job playing with singer Jimmy Jones (of "Handy Man" fame).
 His younger brother Wendell joined him after completing high school.
 The two brothers played in a few bands before forming The Sevilles in 1963.
 The group lasted only three years, but they often backed up touring blues and soul acts such as artists like The Impressions, John Lee Hooker and Jerry Butler, gaining experience.
 After The Sevilles disbanded, Sherman, Wendell and a fellow Virginian, drummer Popsy Dixon, continued to play in a variety of Top 40 bar bands.
 Wendell also toured with Inez and Charlie Foxx ("Mockingbird") until 1979.

 Sherman, Wendell, and Popsy convened in the form of a new group known as the Holmes Brothers in 1979.
-The three share vocals (some solo and some in gospel-inspired harmony), with Sherman playing bass, Wendell on guitar and piano, and Popsy on drums.
-The band frequently plays with additional musicians as well.
+The three shared vocals (some solo and some in gospel-inspired harmony), with Sherman playing bass, Wendell on guitar and piano, and Popsy on drums.
+The band frequently played with additional musicians as well.
 The trio moved from their hometown of Christchurch, Virginia to Harlem where they regularly performed at blues clubs, most notably Dan Lynch's, a center of the local New York City blues scene.
 Here the Holmes Brothers formed working relationships with future blues/folk stars such as Joan Osborne and members of Blues Traveler.

-The group signed with Rounder Records in 1989 and released their first album In the Spirit the following year.
+The group signed with Rounder Records in 1989 and released their first album, In the Spirit, the following year.
 Four subsequent albums would be recorded for the label.
 In 1992, the Holmes Brothers were signed to Peter Gabriel's Real World Records as the first American act on the prestigious world music label.
-In the mid 1990s the group performed with Van Morrison and recorded the soundtrack to the independent film Lotto Land, in which they also starred.
+In the mid-1990s the group performed with Van Morrison and recorded the soundtrack to the independent film Lotto Land, in which they also starred.
 In 1997, they were hired by Joan Osborne as her backing band for a tour supporting Bob Dylan.
-In 1998 the trio accompanied Freddie Roulette on his album, Spirit of Steel.
+In 1998 the trio accompanied Freddie Roulette on his album Spirit of Steel.